Don’t Sweat The Small Stuff (1997) is a simple self-help book sharing a deep philosophical take on life.

 Similar as many self-development authors like Tony Robbins recommend, Richard Carlson recommends that when you’re feeling negative you deliberately change your thoughts to something more positive.

-The author says that a good way to take control of your mind and thoughts is to spend some time alone, like meditation, yoga or a walk in the nature.
+The author says that a good way to take control of your mind and thoughts is to spend some time alone, like meditation, yoga or a walk in nature.

 Don’t Sweat the Small Stuff has some content overlap with The Power of Now when it encourages the readers to focus on the present and to “live in the moment” instead of worrying of what might happen in the future.